RI-SE/smirk/docs/System Test Specification.md

 The dimensions and ranges listed above results in 324 possible combinations.
 Using combinatatorial testing, we create a set of 14 operational scenarios that provides pair-wise coverage of all equivalence classes.

 For each operational scenario, two test parameters represent ranges of values, i.e., the longitudinal distance between ego car and the pedestrian and the speed of ego car.
 For these two test parameters, we identify a combination of values that result in a collision unless the SMIRK system initiates emergency braking.

-The complete set of test cases, representing the operational scenarios, is available in TODO: upload the test scripts.
+The complete set of operational scenarios, realized as 32 executable test scenarios in ESI Pro-SiVIC, are available in TODO: upload the test scripts.

 # 5 ML Verification Argument Pattern [BB]
 The figure below shows the ML verification argument pattern using GSN.
 The pattern closely resembles the example provided in AMLAS, but adapts it to the specific SMIRK case.